 The concept behind the PC3A's Arpeggiators is fairly simple, although the options are extensive.
 You might think of each Arpeggiator as a "note processor," generating complex output from relatively modest input.
 You can select any number of notes for the input, and tell the Arpeggiator to recognize and remember them.
 This is called "latching" the notes.
-The Arpeggiator then processes them by playing them repeatedly, and / or transposing them up and down the keyboard.
+The Arpeggiator then processes them by playing them repeatedly, and/or transposing them up and down the keyboard.
 You have control over several processing parameters: velocity, order, duration, transposition, orchestration, whether the notes are played simultaneously, and whether the intervals between notes are filled chromatically.
-You can also tell the Arpeggiator is already processing notes.
+You can also tell the Arpeggiator how to deal with new information coming from the keyboard when the Arpeggiator is already processing notes.